jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 On the first day of class each week, students will first be given an **Individual Readiness Quiz (IRQ)** of multiple-choice questions to check their understanding of the online materials.
-Each response earns that individual Attempt Points.

 Immediately following the IRQ (before solutions are revealed), each Team will come together to take an identical **Team Readiness Quiz (TRQ)**, discussing each member's choices and agreeing on a solution.
 These responses are immediately revealed as correct or incorrect, and the Team will keep guessing until the correct answer is found.
-After the quiz, Attempt Points are banked to the Team (not individuals) based on how many guesses were required to reveal the correct response.

 ### Activities

-On days without an IRQ/TRQ, the instructor will assign **Activities** to be completed as a Team during the first 60 minutes of class.
+On days without an IRQ/TRQ, the instructor will assign **Activities** to be completed as a Team during the last 60 minutes of class.
-Attempt Points will be banked to each Team
-(not individuals) that successfully complete each day's Activity(s).

-### Surveys
+### Awarding AP

-Attempt Points banked after TRQs and Activities are distributed to Team members based on
-**Peer Evaluation Surveys (PES)** distributed online throughout the semester.
-The instructor will interpret the results of these surveys and distribute AP accordingly.
-Students who fail to complete a survey by its deadline will forfeit all AP they would have earned from that survey.
+Each week, the instructor will award AP to each student based on a qualitative assessment of that student's participation during quizzes and activities.
+If necessary, the instructor will solicit survey feedback from the class to make that determination quantitatively instead;
+if so, participation on the survey will be required to earn that week's AP.